Why LearnLux

 Three moves consistently move the needle: give employees a personal financial plan, offer 1:1 guidance from Certified Financial Planner® professionals paired with best-in-class money management tools, and tie the program to the moments in the year when money decisions are top of mind.

 A LearnLux segment study of an enterprise financial services employer showed financial confidence rising from 50% to 74% and financial stress falling from 66% to 52% after program rollout.
-Patterns like that come from sustained access to trusted guidance and support.
+Patterns like that come from sustained access to trusted guidance and the confidence to take action.

 LearnLux member stories show how this looks across roles, ages, and income levels, and the LearnLux program overview walks through the components that combine to drive those outcomes.